Tuesday, 28 October 2025

 * Well water and fertile soil

-* Very much suitable for houses, flats, etc.
+* Very much suitable for building your dream home.

 * Lorry/JCB access